Megs1104/Midnight-Mews/README.md

 > Live demo: https://megs-news-app.onrender.com/api
 <hr>
-A back-end web application that allows users to view news articles, comment and manage existing comments.
+A back-end web application that allows users to view news articles, comment and manage topics alongside managing and posting articles, comments and new topics.
 Built with Node.js, Express and PostgreSQL.
-Development tools used include Jest, Supertest, jest-sorted and dotenv.
+Development tools used include Jest, Supertest, jest-sorted, dotenv, Render, Supabase and GitHub Actions.

 ## Getting Started: